crane-9/cs260/assignment2/queue_design.md

 ---
 ## Queue Design

 The queue I've designed has two main methods: `enqueue()` and `next()`. `enqueue()` adds a new value to the end of the queue, while `next()` gets the value at the front of the queue.

 A queue has a `capacity`, set upon construction, and a private array of values (`items`) that holds the enqueued values.

 A private attribute, `frontIndex` defines the current "front" of the queue, and `tailIndex` defines the current "back" of the queue.

-I also have a handful of helper methods and attributes, included below.
+I also have a handful of other helper methods and attributes, included below.

 ### Methods
 | Scope      | Name                    | Purpose                              |